1966 San Diego Chargers season: Week 9: vs. Denver Broncos

 Foster fumbled in his own territory four plays into the game and Denver drove for a touchdown, converting a 4th and inches en route.
 Foster came back with a 37-yard run and a 19-yard catch on the next drive, which ended with Lincoln's touchdown run.
 The Broncos retook the lead in the 2nd quarter when Bob Scarpitto ran 63 yards on a fake punt.
 Van Raaphorst missed a 31-yard kick on the following drive, but the Charger defense forced a punt that Duncan returned 37 yards to the Denver 39.
 San Diego reached a 4th and 2 at the Broncos 9, which Hadl converted with an 8-yard pass to McKinnon.
 Garrison's touchdown catch followed on 3rd and goal.
 Denver regained the lead with a field goal 55 seconds before halftime.
-Lowe's 54-yard kickoff return set up the Chargers at the Denver 40 and led to a quick response.
-Hadl found Alworth for 11 yards and McKinnon for 28; after two runs for no gain, another completion to McKinnon covered the final yard with 10 seconds on the clock, putting San Diego up 21–17.
+Lowe's 54-yard kickoff return set up the Chargers at the Denver 40 and led to a quick response: Hadl found Alworth for 11 yards and McKinnon for 28, there were two runs for no gain, then another completion to McKinnon covered the final yard with 10 seconds on the clock, putting San Diego up 21–17.

 Lincoln fumbled at the end of a 23-yard run early in the 3rd quarter, with Denver recovering at their own 19.
 The Broncos soon faced a 4th and 7, but Scarpitto again ran for a first down on a fake punt.
 The Broncos reached 4th and goal at the 4, where they again went for it, with Bob Petrich stopping a run for the loss of 2 yards.
 Van Raaphorst converted a 26-yard field goal with nine minutes to play, and Denver had only one more possession after that.
 They reached 4th and 14 at the San Diego 23 and tried a fake field goal with a pass that the Chargers stopped for a loss of 2 yards.
 A pair of 3rd down conversion catches by Garrison enabled the Chargers to run out the clock.

 Lincoln's 95 rushing yards represented the only time he ran for more than 24 yards all season, and his touchdown was his last as a Charger.